-- Strengthen the security of our voting system, minimize the risk of errors, and make our voter lists more accurate.
+- Strengthen the security of our voting system, minimize the risk of errors and mis-registration and potential fraud, and make our voter lists more accurate.

 - Reduce operating costs to the state, eliminate wasteful red tape, and save taxpayers money over time.

-- Make Election Day run more smoothly and ensure every eligible voter – Democrat, Republican, and Independent – has an opportunity to have their voice heard.
+- Make Election Day run more smoothly and ensure every eligible voter – Democrat, Republican, and Independent – has an opportunity to have their voice heard at the ballot box.

 - Boost registration rates and enhance civic participation, especially for people with disabilities, active military, and senior citizens.

-If you believe it’s time to modernize our registration system and make Illinois a national leader in voter participation, please sign-up here for news and updates from CHANGE Illinois.
+If you would like to stay up-to-date on the implementation of AVR, please sign-up here for news and updates from CHANGE Illinois.